nitinkumar30/grade-to-CGPA-and-percent-system/README.md

-# Grading to Percent & CGPA system
+# Grading to CGPA and Percent system
 **Conversion from Grading System to Percent.
 This is an approximate assumption as the grade system ranges the percent of an individual.**

 # Introduction